gaswiz/servme/installation_guide.md

 * **Execution within Files**: There is no direct support for executing terminal commands inside a `txt` or `md` file.
 However, this markdown format can guide a user on the steps to run commands with clear instructions and expected outputs.

 ---

-This way, anyone reading the **`installation_guide.md`** can follow the steps to install, configure, and run the app with clear instructions.
-They will also know what outputs to expect, and how to troubleshoot any potential issues.

-Let me know if you need help with anything else!